dhstechclub/codedecatur.org/src/blog/blog/why-make-a-personal-website.md

 Without web frameworks, creating websites would take upwards of thousands of hours longer to create.

 That being said, not all websites require a web framework.
 If you're hosting web content that's simple and unchanging, it's not necessary.
-You can just write raw html, javascript, and css and push it to something like Github Pages, or use a website builder.
+You can just write raw HTML, Javascript, and CSS and push it to something like Github Pages, or use a website builder.
 However, if you're doing anything complex, a web framework can save you time.

 Other benefits of web frameworks:

 * Well-organized from the get-go
 * Keeps flexibility and customizability
-* Many security problems are fixed due to web frameworks largely being open sourced.
+* Many security problems are fixed due to web frameworks largely being open-sourced.
 * Well supported
 * Well documented
 * Easy setup